-A. Approval of the Minutes from the February 20, 2019 Special Planning Commission Meeting
+A. Approval of the minutes from the April 16, 2019 Planning Commission Meeting

-February 20, 2019 Planning Commission Minutes
+April 16, 2019 Planning Commission Meeting Minutes

-It was moved by Commissioner Karnes, seconded by Commissioner Niles to approve the minutes from the February 20, 2019 Special Planning Commission Meeting.
-The motion carried unanimously by roll call vote.
+It was moved by Commissioner Short, seconded by Commissioner Niles to approve the minutes from the April 16, 2019 Planning Commission Meeting.